The New England Journal of Medicine June 13, 2019

 Bottom Line

-The CREDENCE trial demonstrated that in patients with type 2 diabetes and albuminuric chronic kidney disease, canagliflozin significantly reduced the risk of a composite of end-stage kidney disease, doubling of serum creatinine, or renal or cardiovascular death compared to placebo.
+In patients with type 2 diabetes and albuminuric chronic kidney disease, canagliflozin significantly reduced the risk of kidney failure and cardiovascular events compared to placebo.

 Key Findings